JordanT111596/Good-README-Generator/README.md

 ## Usage

-This repository was made using nothing but a little effort and some Node.js.
-Hopefully it saves everybody a lot of time as they make their new ReadMe's.
-Enjoy!
+This repository was made for saving everybody some valuable time when creating their ReadMe's!
+Hope you enjoy!

 ## License

-This project is licensed under the MIT license
+This project is not currently licensed

 ## Contributing

-If you would like to contribute to this repository, submit a pull request or contact me using the information below!
+If you'd like to contribute to this repository, just submit a pull request or contact me using the information below!

 ## Tests